When you think of ballet, you probably think of ballerinas in tutus doing pirouettes, and not a stylish flapper and a football quarterback.

 Ruth Page (1899-1991) was born in Indianapolis.
 After meeting famed dancer Anna Pavlova in her early teen years, Page started studying dance with Jan Zalewsi in Chicago.
 She continued studying with Adolph Bolm of Ballets Russes in New York City, and eventually toured South America with Pavlova.
 Along with Bolm, her many collaborators included Bentley Stone, Katherine Dunham, and Harald Kreutzberg.
 In addition to her active performance career, Page founded the Ruth Page Foundation and School of Dance, the Chicago Opera Ballet, and served as ballet director for the Ravinia Opera and the Chicago Grand Opera.

-Items related to this ballet and many others can be found in the Ruth Page Papers, a recently processed collection in the Midwest Dance Collections at the Newberry.
+Items related to this ballet and many others can be found in the Ruth Page Papers, a processed collection in the Midwest Dance Collections at the Newberry.
 The Ruth Page Papers and the Ruth Page Foundation Records were both processed as part of a grant from the Gaylord & Dorothy Donnelley Foundation, and are available for research.